Skip to content

 Usually, Google will only show 1 or 2 results from the same domain in the search results for a specific query.
 If you’re in a high authority domain, you might get 3.
 Normally, as your site grows, you’ll have more and more posts.
 Some of these posts are going to be about a similar topic.
 Even when you’ve always categorized it well, your content might be competing with itself.

 As a result, you’ll be suffering from keyword cannibalization.
 At the same time, some of your articles might get out of date.
-To prevent all of this, finding and fixing keyword cannibalization issues should be part of your content maintenance work.
+Finding and fixing keyword cannibalization issues should be part of your content maintenance work to prevent all of this.

-If you cannibalize your own keywords, it means you’re competing with yourself for ranking in Google.
+If you cannibalize your keywords, you’re competing with yourself for ranking in Google.
 Let’s say you have two posts on the exact same topic.
-In that case, Google can’t distinguish which article should rank highest for a certain query.
-In addition, important factors like backlinks and CTR get diluted over several posts instead of one.
+In that case, Google can’t distinguish which article should rank highest for a particular query.
+In addition, important factors like backlinks and Page CTR get diluted over several posts instead of one.

 For instance, let’s say I write two posts about whether or not readability is a ranking factor.
-And then, the post ‘does readability rank?‘ was optimized for [does readability rank], while the post ‘readability ranks!‘ was optimized for the focus keyword [readability ranking factor].
-The posts had a slightly different angles but they’re still very similar.
+And then, the post ‘Does readability rank?‘ was optimized for [does readability rank], while the post ‘readability ranks!‘ was optimized for the focus keyword [readability ranking factor].
+The posts had a slightly different angle but were still very similar.

 For Google, it is hard to figure out which of the two articles to consider.
 In a lot of cases, solving keyword cannibalization is going to mean deleting and merging content.
 Fixing keyword cannibalization is just one piece of an SEO puzzle.

-Checking whether or not your site suffers from keyword cannibalism is easy.
-You simply do a search for your site, for any specific keyword you suspect might have multiple results.
-In my case, I’ll google site: josephmuciraexclusives.com readability ranks.
-The first two results are the articles I suspected to suffer from cannibalization.
+Checking whether or not your website suffers from keyword cannibalism is easy.
+You search your website for any keyword you suspect might have multiple results.
+In our case, we’ll google the site: josephmuciraexclusives.com readability ranks.
+The first two results are the articles we alleged to suffer from cannibalization.
+This is something you can experiment with on your website.

-Googling ‘site:domain.com “keyword” will give you an easy answer to the question of whether you’re suffering from keyword cannibalism.
-You can check your findings by typing the same keyword into Google (using a private browser or local search result checker like https://valentin.app/).
-An easy way to get localized SERPs at an exact location without any additional tools.
+Googling ‘site:domain.com “keyword” will give you an easy answer to whether you’re suffering from keyword cannibalism.
+You can check your findings by typing the same keyword into Google (using a private browser or local search result checker like the Valentin app, to be precise)—an easy way to get localized SERPs at an exact location without additional tools.

 Related Topic: How to Index New Website Content in SERPs | 5 Key Steps

 So, which of your pages do you see in the search results, and what position do they rank?
-Of course, if two of your pages for the same keyword are ranking #1 and #2, that’s not a problem.
-But, do you see your articles, for example on positions 7 and 8?
+Of course, if two of your pages for the same keyword rank #1 and #2, that’s not a problem.
+But do you see your articles, for example, on positions 7 and 8?
 Then it’s time to sort things out!

-3. Decide which ones to keep and what to throw away
+- Decide which content to keep and what to throw away

 The first two steps will help you to decide which articles to keep and which ones to merge or delete.
 In many cases, the acting part will consist of combining and deleting articles, but also improving internal linking on your site.
 You can learn why to use your focus keyword only once in detail.